Midsumma Volunteer Hub

 Here you can find all the information that you need as a volunteer!

-If you still have questions, please email Ida, our volunteer coordinator at [email protected] or TEXT (please only call if urgent) Ida at 0484 266 317.
+If you still have questions after reading the information below, please email Libby, our Volunteers Coordinator at [email protected] or TEXT (please only call if urgent) Libby at 0484 266 317.

 Bump-In Dates: